 Child Find Notice

 Olympia School District is committed to addressing the unique needs of students with disabilities ages birth through 21 residing within the boundaries of the Olympia School District.
 This includes children with disabilities enrolled in private, including religious schools, as well as children who are homeless.
 Disabilities can be in any one of several areas that ultimately affect a child’s learning, such as the ability to think, to express oneself, to see or hear clearly, to get around, or understand instructions given.
-If you have a child who you think might have a disability requiring special education instruction or significant accommodations at school, or if you know of such a child, please feel free to call the Olympia School District, Student Support Services office at 596-7530.
+If you have a child who you think might have a disability requiring special education instruction or significant accommodations at school, or if you know of such a child under the age of 5, please feel free to call the Olympia School District, Student Support Services office at 596-7530.

 Notice Concerning Educational Records